 Your midwife, Jessica, is the first Midwife on-call for your labor and birth.
 A second midwife will be called for the labor, birth and immediate postpartum period.
 Clients usually meet the second midwife at the home-visit scheduled around 37 weeks.
 Roots of Life encourages the development of Midwifery.
-A student midwife may be present for the birth with prior consent of the family.
+A student midwife may be present for prenatals, labor, birth and postpartum visits, with prior consent of the family.

 Are home visits an option?